FALLENau/e13_homework_week_11_day_03/README.md

 -understand JSON \
 -create our own api catcher \
 -create and populate ul and li html Elements \
--populate page and done \
+-populate page and your done with the first step \

--change 'onload' of page to be a clickable event\
+-part 2 change 'onload' of page to be a clickable event\
 -create button \
--
+-move app functionality to the new makeApi function

 ## Getting Started